 - 1) The candidate is able to identify symptoms of choking.
-Evaluate choking by asking the resident, "Are you choking?" - 2) The candidate verbalizes they would call for help. - 3) Stand behind the resident and wrap arms around the resident's waist. - 4) Make a fist with one hand. - 5) Place the thumb side of the fist against the resident's abdomen. - 6) Position your fist slightly above the navel and below the xiphoid process. - 7) Grasp the fist with other hand, press fist and hand into the resident's abdomen with an inward, upward thrust 6-10 times.
-Must demonstrate at least one time and then verbalize the rest of the upward thrusts. - 8) Stop and ask the resident, "Are you still choking?"
-If the resident indicates yes - - 9) The candidate should indicate that they would repeat this procedure until it is successful or until the victim loses consciousness. - 10) The candidate verbalizes they would notify the nurse.
+Evaluate choking by asking the resident, "Are you choking?" - 2) The candidate verbalizes that they would call for help. - 3) Stand behind the resident and wrap arms around the resident's waist. - 4) Make a fist with one hand. - 5) Place the thumb side of the fist against the resident's abdomen. - 6) Position your fist slightly above the navel and below the xiphoid process. - 7) Grasp the fist with the other hand and press the fist and hand into the resident's abdomen with an inward, upward thrust 6-10 times.
+Must demonstrate at least one upward thrust and then verbalize the rest. - 8) Stop and ask the resident, "Are you still choking?"
+If the resident indicates yes - - 9) The candidate should indicate that they would repeat this procedure until it is successful or until the resident loses consciousness. - 10) The candidate verbalizes that they would notify the nurse.